Nagambie: History

-Taungurung people would travel between Reedy lake and Mt Carmel for procurement of stone.
-Conveniently spaced camping places were used to make the journey along the trade route; from Gunn's swamp (now Waranga Basin), to the rock well at Whroo, and then to lake Cooper at the foothills of the Mt Carmel Ranges.
-Taungurung people could also obtain quartz and silcrete for the manufacture of tools for hunting and food preparation from Mt Balck (within the Helathcote-Graytown National Park).
-Today, Taungurung people still live on country and are very active in the protection and preservation of their culture and land.
+The Taungurung people travelled between Reedy Lake and Mount Carmel to procure the stone.
+Conveniently spaced camping places were used to make the journey along the trade route, from Gunn's Swamp (now the Waranga Basin) to the rock well at Whroo, then to Lake Cooper at the foothills of the Mount Carmel range.The Taungurung people also obtained quartz and silcrete for the manufacture of tools for hunting and food preparation from Mount Balck, within the Helathcote-Graytown National Park.
+Today, the Taungurung people still live on country and are active in the protection and preservation of their culture and land.

-From the time of white settlement, a river crossing had been developed on the Goulburn River by overlanders following the route used by explorer Thomas Mitchell, and this was later used by the mail route from Melbourne to Sydney, established in 1838.
-A hotel, church and blacksmith were later set up, serving traffic traveling along the river system to Adelaide.
-The town was surveyed in 1868, with land sales in 1870.
+Soon after European settlement, a crossing on the Goulburn River was developed by overlanders following the route used by explorer Thomas Mitchell.
+It then became part of the mail route from Melbourne to Sydney, established in 1838.
+A hotel, church and blacksmith were set up, serving traffic travelling to Adelaide along the river systems.
+The town was surveyed in 1868, with the first land sales in 1870.

-The Post Office opened on 2 May 1870, it was proclaimed as the private town of "Nagambie" in 1872, and the Nagambie railway station was opened in 1880.
-It is now served by V/Line on the Shepparton Line to Melbourne.
+A post office opened on 2 May 1870, and Nagambie was proclaimed as a "private town" in 1872, with the name being derived from the local Aboriginal word meaning lagoon. and the Nagambie railway station opened in 1880.
+It is now served by V/Line on the Tocumwal line to Melbourne.

 Nagambie sits on the shores of Lake Nagambie, an artificial lake created by the Goulburn Weir in 1891, where rowing regattas and waterskiing tournaments are held.The town holds the Australian Rowing Championships semi-regularly.

 Events and attractions

-Nagambie is home to the Nagambie Lakes - which form a regional reservoir, and venue for many state and national rowing championships.
+Nagambie is home to the Nagambie Lakes, which form a regional reservoir, and are the venue for many state and national rowing championships.
 The Nagambie Lakes Regatta Centre is one of Victoria's major water sports facilities.
-The venue offers a 2000m, fully buoyed, National Standard rowing and canoeing course.
+The venue offers a 2000m, fully-buoyed, national standard rowing and canoeing course.

 Nagambie On Water is an annual community event, featuring water themed activities, grape stomping, river to pub races and many other elements.
 This event is held in March each year.

 New Year's Eve Fireworks are also held in the Nagambie Lakes area.

 Nagambie Lakes Community Market runs monthly on the bank of Lake Nagambie and a Farmers Market on the fourth Sunday of the month at Tahbilk winery.